What is the Global Day?

 What is Rabbi Steinsaltz’s involvement in this year’s Global Day?

 The Aleph Society, Rabbi Adin Even-Israel Steinsaltz’s educational organization in North America, is the spearheading organization for the Global Day.
 Rabbi Steinsaltz continues to be visionary behind the Global Day and its activities.
-The Global Day was created from his motto – “Let My People Know” and in 2013, the Global Day continues to exemplify his mantra by brining Jewish learning to Jews all across the globe.
+The Global Day was created from his motto – “Let My People Know” and in 2018, the Global Day continues to exemplify his mantra by bringing Jewish learning to Jews all across the globe.

 Is there a cost to register my community?